RemyPorter/CSSSM/README.md

 </code></pre>

 ## Events
 At this time, event interactions are fairly simple.
 Simply name the event, and if the event *happens*, the associated transition *also* happens.
-In the case of the keypress event, you can also supply a list, like so: <code>keypress(97,109)</code> to have the event only fire in the case of *those specific keys*.
+Some events, like keypress or mousedown support filters.

+* <code>keypress(97)</code> - only fires on the press of the letter "a"
+* <code>mousedown(1)</code> - only fires on the press of the secondary mouse button (as per the event.buttons property).

+At this time, modifier keys are not supported.

 * * *